You can arrange child maintenance yourself if both parents agree.

 - a regular set amount directly to the parent with care

-If you agree to have a regular set amount, you can use the child maintenance calculator to work out what it should be.
+If you agree to make regular payments, you can use the child maintenance calculator to work out how much payments should be.